Top of page

 Who might have EPO?

 You might have EPO treatment if you are having chemotherapy and your haemoglobin level is lower than 80 g/L (grams per litre).
-It increases your haemoglobin level and can reduce the number of blood transfusions you need.
+EPO increases your haemoglobin level, transporting more oxygen around your body.
+This can reduce the number of blood transfusions you need.
 Some people have iron treatment as well.

 How is EPO given?

 You have EPO as an injection just underneath your skin, usually in your tummy, thigh or upper arm.
 If you need EPO, you usually have it for the whole time you’re on chemotherapy and sometimes for around 4 weeks afterwards.
-You might need it once a week or several times a week.
+You usually have it weekly.
 You – or a friend or family member – might be taught how to inject yourself at home.
-Alternatively, a community nurse might visit you every day to give you your injections.
+Alternatively, a community nurse might visit you to give you your injections.

 Side effects of EPO